 I’ve also designed and typeset 10 books, including my own.
 (Yes, I know.
 I have a very weird and unique skill set.)

 I know what an ISBN is, and whether you need one.
 I know how to navigate Amazon’s CreateSpace and Kindle Direct Publishing (KDP) platforms.
 I know what kind of launch you’re going to be able to do based on your following, connections and timelines.

 In short, I’m familiar with every step of the book writing and publishing process from idea conception right through to publication.

-There are two ways I can coach you through the writing of your book:
+There are three ways I can coach you through the writing of your book:

 “Kelly provided fantastic structure and clarity for ‘The Guest Experience Map’ book.
 Her invaluable guidance early on improved both the flow of the book, and the value it delivered to the reader.”

 Jesse Desjardins | Author of The Guest Experience Map

 “Kelly was an integral part of my book writing process – from first flicker of an idea through to the finished product.

 She helped me in four important ways.